janinewhite/Proletariats/README.md

 Exploring real estate prices in Phoenix Arizona using Zillow market research data available at Quandl.

+See Analysis of Phoenix AZ Real Estate Trends.pptx for detailed analysis.

 ## Quandl API Key
 Sign up for a Quandl account, then the API key will be available in your account settings: https://www.quandl.com/account/profile